espa77/MovieDB/README.md

 There is a tooltip that displays the name of the movie below the poster when hovering over a thumbnail.

-To Do:

-Make responsive
+Page is fully responsive
-Add Modal when you click on the movie poster
+Responsive modal opens when you click on the movie poster